Quick Facts about Odum's Labs

 Odum Library has over 200 computers available for use by VSU students, staff and faculty. iMacs are available in the Media Center along with other specialized software.
 For a complete list of computer labs available on campus, visit the Campus Computer Labs/Classrooms page.

 Odum Library computers are operated in compliance with campus IT regulations.
 As with the rest of VSU, Odum Library computer access is controlled via Single Sign On login (this is your MyVSU username and password).
 Each VSU Student, Staff, and Faculty member has an account, and must comply with all VSU Information Resources Acceptable Use Policy.

-Anyone without an Active Directory account will need to use the designated public machines, which are located on the 2nd Floor, outside of Room 2609.
-There are four public workstations available to the public.
+Anyone without an Active Directory account will need to use the designated public machines, which are located on the 2nd Floor, behind the Reference Desk.
+There are two workstations available to the public.
 (Library Hours)

 The computers in Odum Library contain the following software packages: